steeley21/Backlogr/docs/BACKEND_TODO.md

 # BACKEND_TODO — Backlogr.Api

-Last updated: 2026-03-19
+Last updated: 2026-03-18

-This checklist reflects the current backend state after Azure deployment, real IGDB integration, admin/user-management, self-service account deletion, the member-profile/feed-social expansion, the **For You / Following** feed scope split, and the deployed AI/vector-search integration.
+This checklist reflects the current backend state after Azure deployment, real IGDB integration, admin/user-management, self-service account deletion, the member-profile/feed-social expansion, the **For You / Following** feed scope split, the deployed AI/vector-search integration, and the game-detail read-surface pass.

 > **Document location:** this file lives in the repo root `docs/` folder.